n8n-io/n8n-docs/docs/doc2/settings-document-types.md

 ### PROFILE

-Here you can define the profile that shall be used.
+Here you can define the profile that will be used.
 Either Default or ZUGFeRD.<br> In profile ZUGFeRD there are predefined fields that are mandatory for this type of invoice.<br> If you do not explicitly use ZUGFeRD, please select "Default".

 ![](/_images/doc2/DOC2_field settings_profile.png)